 About Orange & Rockland

-Located in the northwestern suburbs of New York City, our electric and gas service provides energy for 745,000 people in six counties in New York and northern New Jersey.
+Located in the northwestern suburbs of New York City, our electric and gas service provides energy for more than 300,000 households and businesses in six counties in New York and northern New Jersey.
 Founded as the Rockland Light & Power Co. in Nyack, NY in 1899, we merged with Orange and Rockland Electric Company in 1958 and became Orange and Rockland Utilities, Inc. With our subsidiary, Rockland Electric Company, we became wholly owned by Consolidated Edison, Inc. in 1999.

 We’re constantly looking toward the future and exploring ways to innovate and take advantage of developing technology.
 But, more than anything, we’re listening to you and working hard to give you cleaner, more efficient energy choices, and more control over when and how you use your power.